teamatey/dominion-cpp/README.md

 ## Future

 This project may be converted to JavaScript for an interactive web application.
+In addition, the game will feature a Resolution phase that will allow other players to take permitted actions when it is not their turn.